-No, I pray thee, speak in sober judgment.
-Why, i' faith, methinks she's too low for a high praise, too brown for a fair praise, and too little for a great praise; only this commendation I can afford her: that were she other than she is, she were unhandsome; and being no other but as she is, I do not like her.
+Claud. - No. I pray thee speak in sober judgment.

+Bene. - Why, i' faith, methinks she's too low for a high praise, too brown for a fair praise, and too little for a great praise.
+Only this commendation I can afford her, that were she other than she is, she were unhandsome, and being no other but as she is, I do not like her.

-Claud.
-Thou thinkest I am in sport; I pray thee tell me truly how thou likest her.
+Claud. - Thou thinkest I am in sport.
+I pray thee tell me truly how thou lik'st her.

-Bene.
-Would you buy her, that you enquire after her?
+Bene. - Would you buy her, that you enquire after her?

-Claud.
-Can the world buy such a jewel?
+Claud. - Can the world buy such a jewel?

-Yea, and a case to put it into.
-But speak you this with a sad brow? or do you play the flouting Jack; to tell us Cupid is a good hare-finder, and Vulcan a rare carpenter?
-Come, in what key shall a man take you, to go in the song?
+Bene. - Yea, and a case to put it into.
+But speak you this with a sad brow? or do you play the flouting Jack, to tell us Cupid is a good hare-finder and Vulcan a rare carpenter?
+Come, in what key shall a man take you to go in the song?

-In mine eye she is the sweetest lady that ever I looked on.
+Claud. - In mine eye she is the sweetest lady that ever I look'd on.

-I can see yet without spectacles, and I see no such matter: there's her cousin, an she were not possessed with a fury, exceeds her as much in beauty as the first of May doth the last of December.
-But I hope you have no intent to turn husband; have you?
+Bene. - I can see yet without spectacles, and I see no such matter.
+There's her cousin, an she were not possess'd with a fury, exceeds her as much in beauty as the first of May doth the last of December.
+But I hope you have no intent to turn husband, have you?

-I would scarce trust myself, though I had sworn the contrary, if Hero would be my wife.
+Claud. - I would scarce trust myself, though I had sworn the contrary, if Hero would be my wife.

-Is't come to this, i' faith?
-Hath not the world one man but he will wear his cap with suspicion?
-Shall I never see a bachelor of three-score again?
-Go to, i' faith: an thou wilt needs thrust thy neck into a yoke, wear the print of it, and sigh away Sundays.
-Look, Don Pedro is returned to seek you.
+Bene. - Is't come to this?
+In faith, hath not the world one man but he will wear his cap with suspicion?
+Shall I never see a bachelor of threescore again?
+Go to, i' faith!
+An thou wilt needs thrust thy neck into a yoke, wear the print of it and sigh away Sundays.